Child Safety: Preventing Burns

 Burns can result from contact with a solid, powdered, or liquid chemical.
 A chemical burn may be serious because of the action of the corrosive or irritating chemicals on the skin.
 A chemical burn on the skin is often deeper and larger than it may first appear.
 Chemical fumes and vapors can also irritate or damage the body, especially the skin, lungs, and eyes.
 A swallowed chemical may be poisonous or may cause burning in the throat and esophagus.

-Help protect young children from chemical burns by keeping the following types of items completely out of reach:
+- Keep the following types of items completely out of reach.

 - Toilet cleaners